rnjesuz/DiscordDynamicRooms/README.md

 * BOT_GUILD_ID: This bot is made to be single-server.
 This is the server id in which we wish to run the bot.
 * CHANNELS_PARENTCATEGORY_USE: True or false.
 If the bot should create channels in a specific category.
 If *true*, the *channels.parent_category.id* property must also be set.
 * CHANNELS_PARENTCATEGORY_ID: The bot creates voice rooms under a specific category.
 This is the id of that category.
+* CHANNELS_NAMES: A list of names for the bot to use when creating new rooms.
+The list needs to be delimited by commas (',').
+Everything written between commas will be used as is.

 ## Run
 1) Copy the .env.example file to a new .env file